A-n-u-j-P/-Assignment-MindScape-Tech.-/README.md

 Task 2:-
-inclues 4 HTMl files.
+Includes 4 HTMl files.
-To start application execute admin_page.html file.
+To start application execute admin_page.html file with the help of browser.
-CSS file contain CSS style sheet for HTML document.
+CSS file contain CSS style-sheet for HTML document.